juju/guiproxy/README.md

 - Run `guiproxy` and point your browser to the link suggested by the server.
 - Enjoy!

-Run `jujugui -h` for instructions on how to customize the GUI proxy server.
+Run `guiproxy -h` for instructions on how to customize the GUI proxy server.